Is John Pilgrim In 'The Punisher' Comics? The Supposed Man Of Faith Has A Violent Backstory

 Spoilers ahead for The Punisher Season 2.
 If you're going to be an enemy of The Punisher, you're going to need to be pretty darn brutal.
 Frank Castle isn't someone whose sense of morality can be manipulated as easily as upright citizen Luke Cage or the walking pillar of Catholic guilt that is Matt Murdock.
 Unsurprisingly, John Pilgrim — who makes his debut in The Punisher Season 2 — is a worthy adversary to Frank Castle by upping the brutality with a healthy dose of misguided faith.
 He's a quintessential comic book villain, which makes it pretty surprising to learn that John Pilgrim is not in the Punisher comics, and is original to the television series.

 When John Pilgrim first comes across Frank Castle, he has no quarrel with him.
 Unlike fellow Punisher foe Billy Russo, there is no personal vendetta between Pilgrim and Frank.
-Unfortunately, Frank Castle goes and puts himself between Pilgrim and Amy Bendix, a young runaway that John Pilgrim and a collection of goons are on the hunt for, and then Frank Castle very quickly becomes John Pilgrim's number one enemy.
+Unfortunately, Frank Castle goes and puts himself between Pilgrim and Amy Bendix, a young runaway that John Pilgrim and a collection of goons are on the hunt for, and then Frank Castle very quickly becomes John Pilgrim's No. 1 enemy.
 While Pilgrim is exclusive to the show, a few key episodes manage to drop some hints about his past that allow the audience some insight into what makes this supposedly holy man tick.

 At the beginning of Episode 3, audiences are introduced to Pilgrim as he is attending a bustling ministry during a church service.
 The preacher takes some time to give thanks to two of the Church's wealthy benefactors, who pulls Pilgrim aside after the service to ask a favor.
 Pilgrim is in their debt, as it seems they've provided his ailing wife with a hard-to-access medical treatment that is keeping her alive.
 In return, he is asked to attend to a "serious matter," to which Pilgrim replies that he welcomes "any opportunity to prove [his] faith."